valerino/vc64-emu/README.md

 git clone https://github.com/valerino/v65xx

 # cd into emushared, follow build instructions in its README.md (including setting up environment variables)
-# then cd into v65xx and do the same (yep, maybe i will add a buildscript....)
+# then cd into v65xx and repeat the process

-# get back to vc64-emu folder and build, outputs build/vc-64 executable
+# finally, get back to vc64-emu folder and build, outputs build/vc-64 executable
 mkdir build
 cd build
 cmake ..
 make

+# alternatively, you can use the provided buildscript right after cloning all of the repositories:
+# perform default (release) build
+#./build.sh
+# or alternatively build the debug version
+# ./build.sh debug
+# or alternatively cleanup the build
+# ./build.sh clean
+# or alternatively pull remote changes
+# ./build.sh update
 ~~~

 ## usage